MerginMaps/docs/src/setup/install-mergin-maps-plugin-for-qgis/index.md

    :::

 ## Plugin configuration
-With the plugin installed, we'll now configure it with your <MainPlatformName /> credentials.
+With the plugin installed, we'll now configure it with your <MainPlatformNameLink /> credentials.

 1. Click the **Configure <MainPlatformNameNoLink /> Plugin** icon on the **<MainPlatformNameNoLink /> Toolbar**:
    ![](./qgis-configure-mergin-plugin.jpg)